The best way to show that your group is "down with the kids" and "funky" - or whatever it is the under-25s say these days

 set full of impossibly attractive young women and maybe a few men and have them break it down on the dance floor, generally being the life of the party.

-If the video is for a proper instrumental band, expect the lead signer and lead guitarist to grab most of the screen time while the funny-looking drummer and bassist get a few standard shots of some women mooning over them.
+If the video is for a proper instrumental band, expect the lead singer and lead guitarist to grab most of the screen time while the funny-looking drummer and bassist get a few standard shots of some women mooning over them.

 The club itself will notably lack ugly people